 The southern half of the popular Town Run Trail Park is encompassed within this property.
 The trails are used by mountain bikers, joggers and walkers, and they remain in place, as was agreed upon by Indy Parks and the original landowner, Oliver Daugherty.

 This nature preserve is not yet officially open to the public, but we look forward to sharing it with the community soon.
 Once open to the public, this property will offer a canoe launch, interpretive hiking trail and access to walk the trails at Town Run Trail Park.
-Watch for an announcement about a late 2020 grand opening.
+Watch for an announcement about a 2021 grand opening.

 History of the Property